Mean-field model of interacting quasilocalized excitations in glasses: The model

-\emph{Model}.---QLMs in glasses have been shown to feature large displacements inside a localized core of a few atomic distances in linear size, accompanied by power-law decaying dipolar displacements away from the core.
+QLMs in glasses have been shown to feature large displacements inside a localized core of a few atomic distances in linear size, accompanied by power-law decaying dipolar displacements away from the core (cf.~Fig.~\ref{fig:intro}a).
 QLMs also feature low vibrational frequencies, i.e.~they represent particularly soft regions inside a glass, and are randomly distributed in space.
 The main question we aim at addressing in this work is whether one can develop a relatively simple mean-field model, using this physical picture of QLMs as an input, to obtain their universal density of states ${\cal D}(\omega)\! = \!
 A_{\rm g}\,\omega^4$ and to gain insight into the properties of the non-universal prefactor $A_{\rm g}$.

-To this aim, closely following GPS, we adopt a coarse-grained picture in which QLMs are anharmonic oscillators embedded inside an elastic medium.
+To this aim, we closely follow GPS and adopt a coarse-grained picture, in which QLMs are anharmonic oscillators embedded inside an elastic medium.
 The elastic medium mediates interactions between the QLMs and can also affect them directly.
-We consider $N$ anharmonic oscillators, each described by a generalized coordinate $x_i$, whose Hamiltonian takes the form
+We consider a collection of $N$ anharmonic oscillators, each described by a generalized coordinate $x_i$, whose Hamiltonian takes the form

-The oscillators in Eq.~(\ref{eq:model}) are characterized by random harmonic stiffnesses $\kappa_i$, which follow a distribution $p(\kappa)$ that reflects their softness (see details below).
-They also feature fourth order stabilizing anharmonicities, whose strength $A$ is set to unity hereafter.
+The oscillators in Eq.~(\ref{eq:model}) are characterized by random harmonic stiffnesses $\kappa_i$, extracted from a probability distribution $p(\kappa)$ (see details and discussion below).
+They also feature a fourth order stabilizing anharmonicity of strength $A$, which is set to be the same constant for all oscillators, consistent with direct calculations for soft, localized modes in computer glasses~\cite{modes_prl_2016,episode_1_pre2020}.
 Each anharmonic oscillator is coupled to all other oscillators by interaction coefficients $J_{ij}$, assumed to be Gaussian, i.i.d.~random variables of variance $J^2/N$ $\forall\ i\!\neq\!j$.
-As the anharmonic oscillators are thought to be embedded inside an elastic medium, $J$ represents the strength of disorder in the emerging elastic interactions, taken to be space-independent in a mean-field framework.
-Finally, we allow the elastic medium to feature forces that can act on the oscillators, which are mimicked by an external constant field $h$ that is linearly coupled to the generalized coordinates $x_i$.
-Note that $h$ breaks the $x_i\!\to\!-x_i$ symmetry of the Hamiltonian.
+As the anharmonic oscillators are thought to be embedded inside an elastic medium, $J$ represents the strength of disorder in the emerging elastic interactions that are taken to be space-independent, which is our major departure from the GPS picture.
+Finally, the elastic medium generically features internal forces that act on the oscillators, mimicked by a constant field $h$ that is linearly coupled to the generalized coordinates $x_i$ and breaks the $x_i\!\to\!-x_i$ symmetry of the Hamiltonian~\cite{Urbani2015,Albert2020}.
+Note that the model in Eq.~(\ref{eq:model}) is strictly related to the soft-spin Sherrington-Kirkpatrick model~\cite{SZ82,MPV87}.